syncfusion-content/uwp-docs/uwp/Tree-Navigator/Selecting-tree-items.md

 ---
 layout: post
-title: Selecting Items in UWP Tree Navigator control | Syncfusion®
+title: Selecting Items in UWP SfTreeNavigator | Syncfusion®
-description: Learn here all about Selecting Items support in Syncfusion® UWP Tree Navigator (SfTreeNavigator) control and more.
+description: Learn how to select items in the Syncfusion® UWP SfTreeNavigator control using the SelectedItem property and other selection options.
 platform: uwp
 control: SfTreeNavigator
 documentation: ug
 ---

-# Selecting Items in UWP Tree Navigator (SfTreeNavigator)
+# Selecting Items in UWP SfTreeNavigator

 TreeNavigator items can be selected in one or more ways as give below: